YunjiaXi/CS356-Project-1-Android-Process-Tree/README.md

-# CS307 Operating Systems Project 1:  Android Process Tree
+# CS356 Operating Systems Project 1:  Android Process Tree
+Objectives:
+* Install and use Android Virtual Devices.
+* Install NDK, cross compile the program and run it on AVD.
+* Effectively use Linux system calls for process control and management.
+* Familiarize task_struct
+* Concurrent execution of processes.

 Detailed description and guide about the problem is in Prj1Guide.pdf